-- ▶ # of new father-specific services or programs - ▶ % of agencies improving their relationships and engagement with fathers - ▶ % of fathers reporting increased engagement with their children - ▶ % increase in men employed at F5 and by partners in early childhood roles - % of community residents with a changed perception of fathers
+- ▶ # of new father-specific services or programs - ➤ % of agencies improving their relationships and engagement with fathers - ▶ % of fathers reporting increased engagement with their children - ▶ % increase in men employed at F5 and by partners

 NEIGHBORHOODS READY FOR SCHOOL

 Investment in neighborhoods with the highest need in service of families and community.
 The intention is not to "adopt" specific neighborhoods, but rather to support neighborhood-based, resident-led strategies, and link with other neighborhood efforts.